jotslo/joshscript/README.md

 4. When opening the notepad file, open the file with association.bat

 Your JoshScript code should now run successfully.
+(Note that you must have Python 3.6 installed for this to work)